Checking Account Verification Tools: Reduce payment risk from check acceptance

 The next level is negative databases.
 Based on history [both positive/negative] of that checking account info, a response is returned regarding the account status.
 An example would be writing a check at Home Depot.
 If the check is good or bad, Home Depot can report that check status to the database.
 With many retailers contributing data to the network there are many millions of checking accounts to reference.

 Recency is an issue, as the customer’s last instance of writing a check at a participating retailer becomes the last data point.
 This means that data can be stale or a known bad check writer may not have made it into the database in a timely fashion.

 The next level of check verification comes from banks and Credit Unions contributing data from their ATM network.
 A daily upload of account status is made to the network and queries to the network can provide account insight.
 When a check verification inquiry comes in an almost immediate response can be generated.
+Verification services can also meet the NACHA WEB Entry mandate and Validate a Checking Account.
 These responses can tell you:

 - The account is closed

 - The account is non DDA eg Home Equity checks

 - The account is in an NSF status: For some businesses this is important as they do they know they have a good account

 - Account has pending NSF’s or stop payments